-Dr. David Buschart joined the faculty in 1998 and serves as associate dean and as professor of theology and historical studies.
+Dr. David Buschart joined the faculty in 1998 as professor of theology and historical studies and he now also serves as an associate dean.
 He is a member of the American Academy of Religion, and the Evangelical Theological Society.

 Dr. Buschart earned the MPhil and PhD from Drew University, the MDiv and ThM from Trinity Evangelical Divinity School, and a BA from Wheaton College.